 By Frank Pandozzi

 However, oftentimes the person doing the hiding would not tell the family.
-Husbands and wives many times never told their spouse that they buried a cache beneath the old oak tree.
+Husbands and wives often never told their spouse that they buried a cache beneath the old oak tree.
 Therefore, when the spouse who did the burying dies, the other has no idea of the stash.
-And when both spouses are gone, or the family, not knowing of a hidden cache on the property moves away, the house with the treasure becomes the property of a new owner.
+And when both spouses are gone, or the family, not knowing of a hidden cache on the property, moves away, the house with the treasure becomes the property of a new owner.
 There is buried treasure in old homes across the U.S.

 Beneath The Old Oak Tree

 The old oak tree, or any large tree, has been a popular hiding place for buried treasure.
 Perhaps the reasons why are shade and a marking.

 Burying a treasure, large or small, requires work.
 It’s easier to dig a hole beneath the shade of a large tree.
 Also, many people used trees as a marker for their cache.
 You may not think a marker would be needed.
 After all, what person would forget where they buried their valuables.
 However, markers for treasures were also used at times to lead a family member to a buried treasure upon death.
 So if you live in an old home with an old tree on the property, especially behind the home, it’s a good place to begin your search.

 Another popular area where treasures have been located is near the well.
 The well was used often and was a perfect place to bury treasure.
 Most wells were also located behind the homes, so it would be secretive and easy to hide valuables repeatedly.

 I love digging in old outhouses.
 Yes, I’ve been called crazy for climbing into these old cesspools.
 However, they hold a wealth of valuables from old pottery, bottles, buttons, coins, and treasures.